 - Take witness statements that corroborate your claims

 Note: Proving negligence is only the start.
-You need an experienced car accident lawyer that can negotiate your neck injury claim with the insurance company and find ways to increase your car accident settlement.
+You need an experienced car accident lawyer who can negotiate your neck injury claim with the insurance company and find ways to increase your car accident settlement.

 Recoverable Damages for Neck Injuries